Sharruken/MSU-1-Randomizer/README.md

 # IMPORTANT NOTE

 Category will only randomize songs within a specific category.
-Currently those are hardcoded to be Battle, Event, Field, Character and Boss.
+By default, these are Battle, Event, Field, Character and Boss.
 You'll need to make a "Music Categories" folder and put your music files into each respective folder.
 The configuration files define which songs from FFVI vanilla are swapped with the music in each category folder.
-Make sure there are enough files to populate the text config files you're using, otherwise the process will hang without ever finishing.

 # SONG NUMBERS AND WHAT THEY MEAN (FOR CUSTOMIZATION)